UditGupta10/distTransE/README.md

 Main file where changes have been added is 'Config.py'(in config folder).
 To run train phase execute 'example_train_transe.py'.
 #epochs are set using con.set_train_times(100) in 'example_train_transe.py'.
 Change the argument accordingly.
 To suppress loss output at each step: con.set_log_on(0)
+Issue:
+Upon logging device placement, only gpu:0 is allotted and allgather happens on cpu